dxknight/helm-chronos/README.md

 Ensure you already have `helm` and `chronos` installed.
 Put `helm-chronos.el` somewhere Emacs can find it and evaluate:

-     `(require 'helm-chronos)`.
+     (require 'helm-chronos)

 ## MELPA

 If you have set up access to MELPA http://melpa.org/#/getting-started, you can install helm-chronos and its dependencies using:

-     `M-x package-install helm-chronos`.
+     M-x package-install helm-chronos

 ## MELPA/use-package

 If you have MELPA and `use-package` https://github.com/jwiegley/use-package, you can install (with dependencies) by evaluating:

-     `(use-package helm-chronos :ensure t)`
+     (use-package helm-chronos :ensure t)

-Adding that snippet to your init file if you want helm chronos for future sessions.
+Add that snippet to your init file if you want helm chronos for future sessions.

 ## Quick start